 I think the answer is obvious.

 Children are constantly learning – they learn from the behavior of those around them.
 What lessons did this child learn?
-Not only did this father undercut the learning process of potty training by reinforcing that poop is gross and he, as dad, is above cleaning after his toddler, he undermines the entire learning process of his child by instilling a belief that any mistake will be met with shame and public humiliation – especially in the most fragile and vulnerable time in a child’s life.
+Not only did this father undercut the learning process of potty training by reinforcing that poop is gross and that he, as a dad, is above cleaning after his toddler, but he also undermines the entire learning process of his child by instilling a belief that any mistake will be met with shame and public humiliation – especially in the most fragile and vulnerable time in a child’s life.

 We are currently going through the hell that is potty training.
 It is a mess.
 We expect a 2- or 3-year-old child to know how to recognize their body’s internal signals, race to the bathroom, turn on lights, get undressed, get situated, all the while holding what’s trying to come out, clean themselves up afterward …